sinedied/genaiscript-talk/dotjs.md

   * The problem: the pace of AI advances is crazy, like JS 10 years ago, there are new models, new patterns, new tools every week.
   * As a developer, I often rely of scripts to automate some tasks, but I don't want to spend time learning all this and developer actuall applications that I need to maintain for this.
  -->

-### Demo/use cases

-* Real sample repo:
-  - Auto review PRs
-  - Diagram generation (mermaid) w/ Copilot integration
-  - Copilot integration => optimize
-  - Localization

-* works locally w/ Ollama
-* debugging scripts

-## Abstract ideas

-I don't know about you, but these I feel like we at least take the same or even more time to try using AI to simplify our work, than actually doing it.
-While LLMs are certainly useful, it needs a significant amount of work to be leverage them effectively for everyday's tasks.
-- Mention: including files, images, audio.
-Multi-step workflows. custom AI tools, agentic workflows.